OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

 Streaming operations
 ~~~~~~~~~~~~~~~~~~~~

-Starting with GDAL 2.0, the GeoTIFF driver can support reading or
+The GeoTIFF driver can support reading or
 writing TIFF files (with some restrictions detailed below) in a
 streaming compatible way.